Thing (comics): Powers and abilities

 The Thing's primary superhuman power is his great physical strength.
 Over the years, as a result of further mutation and rigorous training on machines designed by Reed Richards, his strength has increased dramatically.

 He is capable of surviving impacts of great force without sustaining injury, as his body is covered with an orange, flexible, rock-like hide.
 He is also able to withstand gunfire from high-caliber weapons as well as armor-piercing rounds.
-It is possible to breach his exterior, however, and he does bleed as a result.
+It is possible to breach his exterior, and he does bleed as a result.
 One such instance involved Wolverine's adamantium claws scarring The Thing's face.

 The Thing's highly advanced musculature generates fewer fatigue toxins during physical activity, granting him superhuman levels of stamina.
 When in his Thing form, he has only four fingers on each hand and four toes on each foot.
 The loss of one digit of each hand and foot, aside from the increase in volume of the remainder, does not affect his manual dexterity.
-However, he has been shown doing things like holding a pencil and using it to dial a phone (even with rotary dials), or to push buttons on a keypad, to use devices that would ordinarily be too small for him.
+That said, he has been shown doing things like holding a pencil and using it to dial a phone (even with rotary dials), or to push buttons on a keypad, to use devices that would ordinarily be too small for him.

+Although he very rarely does so, the Thing is capable of performing super-human leaps several stories high.

 Aside from his physical attributes, the Thing's senses can withstand higher levels of sensory stimulation than an ordinary human, with the exception of his sense of touch.
 His lungs are possessed of greater efficiency and volume than those of an ordinary human.
 As a result, the Thing is capable of holding his breath for much longer periods of time.